-Lugs, hoops, strainers and snares
+Lugs, hoops, strainers, and snare wires

 • Back to About the Drums